top of page

 face tightening creams, natural face creams, vegan soaps, caviar face mask

-Beauty is a clinical or spa personalized experience, while trends evolve differently within each market, global and in USA, spread across different countries, cultural behaviors, and values.
-Japan is a leading country in terms of many skincare trends like masks, carbonated cleansers while in France organic and #natural creams and serums are trending.
-In #USA vegan soaps and vegan skin care, new offerings that cater to cellulite concerns or anti-cellulite product benefits, cleansing face rollers or all-in-one cleanser and #makeup remover may cross products and users.
+While trends evolve differently within each market, global and USA, spread across different countries, cultural behaviors, and values beauty should be a personal experience.
+Japan is a leading country in terms of skincare trends like masks, carbonated cleansers while in France organic #natural creams and serums are trending.
+In USA vegan soaps and vegan skin care, new offerings that cater to cellulite concerns or anti-cellulite product benefits, cleansing face rollers or all-in-one cleanser and #makeup remover may cross products and users.
 If you search for a deep pore cleanser a trend like carbonated cleanser will show in the top search even though these cleansers have been in the market for a long time.
-In U.S. acne is a top skin concerns among Generation Z and Millennials Gen Y associated with oily skin, flawless skin, blackheads, mud and charcoal, and clay masks while anti-aging is a top skin concern for baby boomers (age 56-74 now) and Gen X (people aged 40-55 now).
-Hydration sheet face masks or sensorial serums and micellar essential oils are popular.
-Each sense is triggered by the product experience and feeling.
-I noticed that pigmentation is a major skin concern for all skin types.
-People are confused by multiple choices of products online, medical treatments and prescriptions by doctors but their understanding of the causes and skin protection is not adequate.
-The proof is in the end-result, people want to see something happen.
-Tangible, visible results right away with value.
+In US acne is a top skin concerns among Generation Z and Millennials Gen Y associated with oily skin.
+Products with mud, charcoal and clay masks are top sellers.
+Anti-aging products and treatments are top skin concern for baby boomers (age 56-74 now) and Gen X (people aged 40-55 now).
+Hydration sheet face masks, essential oils, and sensorial serums are the most popular.
+Noticing that pigmentation is a major skin concern for all skin types.

 In conclusion all the above-described products and little devices will not replace skillful and effective office skincare treatment.
-A good facial with lymphatic massage performed by a trained aesthetician is the best solution for maintaining healthy and youthful skin.
+A good facial with lymphatic massage performed by a trained aesthetician is the best solution for supporting healthy and youthful skin.

 bottom of page